13th Brigade (Australia): World War I

 Following the evacuation of Gallipoli in December 1915, the Australian government decided to expand the Australian Imperial Force by creating three additional divisions on top of the two that already existed.
 This was achieved by splitting the battalions of the first four brigades that had fought at Gallipoli to provide an experienced cadre for the new battalions that were being formed from reinforcements that had arrived from Australia.
 Through this process, the 3rd Brigade was divided to form the 13th Infantry Brigade.
 Assigned to the 4th Australian Division, on formation the brigade consisted of four infantry battalions: the 49th, 50th, 51st and 52nd Battalions.

 After undertaking a period of training in Egypt where it had been formed, the 13th Brigade sailed from Alexandria for France on 5 June 1916 upon three transports: Arcadian, Ivernia and Japanese Prince.
 Upon landing in Marseilles on 11 June, the brigade was transported north by rail.
 In mid-June, the brigade entered the front line for the first time, moving into a sector near Petillon, in France, relieving the 3rd Brigade.

 The brigade remained along the front for several weeks.
 Although it was relatively quiet, the tour, which lasted until the night of 10/11 July, cost the brigade 41 casualties.
-After being relieved by the 15th Brigade, the 13th moved to Halloy-les-Pernois, to the west of Pozieres to under take further training.
+After being relieved by the 15th Brigade, the 13th moved to Halloy-les-Pernois, to the west of Pozieres to undertake further training.
 This included route marches and attacks in concert with artillery to prepare them for entry into the Somme offensive, which had begun on 1 July.